bazelbuild/rules_swift/doc/standalone_toolchain.md

 )
 ```

-## Building with the standalone toolchain
+## Building with the hermetic toolchain

 Once registered, normal `swift_binary`, `swift_library`, and `swift_test`
-targets pick up the toolchain through Bazel's standard toolchain
+targets pick up the toolchain through Bazel's standard toolchain resolution;
-resolution — no per-target configuration is needed.
+no per-target configuration is needed. `PATH`, `TOOLCHAINS`, and an Xcode Swift

-This is independent of the macOS `--action_env=TOOLCHAINS=…` mechanism
-described in the top-level README, which selects between Xcode-managed
-toolchains rather than between hermetic Bazel-managed ones.
+compiler do not select or replace the registered hermetic Swift compiler.